tomfaulhaber/cl-format/README.markdown

 something different).

-All the functions and variables described here are in the com.infolace.format namespace.
-Using them is as simple as adding cl-format.jar to your classpath and adding a (:use com.infolace.format) to your namespace declarations.
+All the functions and variables described here are in the clojure.contrib.pprint namespace.
+Using them is as simple as adding cl-format.jar to your classpath and adding a (:use clojure.contrib.pprint) to your namespace declarations.

 cl-format is being developed by Tom Faulhaber (to mail me you can use